Drug Abuse and Addiction

-There is a fine line between regular use and drug abuse and addiction.
-Very few addicts are able to recognize when they have crossed that line.
+There’s a fine line between regular drug use and drug abuse and addiction.
+Very few drug abusers or addicts are able to recognize when they’ve crossed that line.
 While frequency or the amount of drugs consumed do not necessarily constitute drug abuse or addiction, they can often be indicators of drug-related problems.

 Drug abuse may start as a way to socially connect.
-Commonly, people try drugs for the first time in social situations with friends and acquaintances.
+People often try drugs for the first time in social situations with friends and acquaintances.
 A strong desire to fit in to the group can make it feel like doing the drugs with them is the only option.

 Problems can sometimes sneak up on you, as your drug use gradually increases over time.
-Smoking a joint with friends over the weekend, or taking ecstasy at a rave, or cocaine at an occasional party, for example, can change from using drugs a couple of days a week to using them every day.
+Smoking a joint with friends over the weekend, or taking ecstasy at a rave, or painkillers when your back aches, for example, can change from using drugs a couple of days a week to using them every day.
 Gradually, getting and using the drug becomes more and more important to you.

 As drug abuse takes hold, you may miss or frequently be late for work or school, your job performance may progressively deteriorate, and you may start to neglect social or family responsibilities.
 Your ability to stop using is eventually compromised.
 What began as a voluntary choice has turned into a physical and psychological need.

 Eventually drug abuse can consume your life, stopping social and intellectual development.
-This only reinforces the feelings of isolation that led to the drug use in the first place.
+This only reinforces feelings of isolation.

 |Five myths about drug abuse and addiction|